MitreSploit/The-Sacred-Tax-Exemption/C Sharp Helper/C Sharp (Beyond Hello, World!) 1.02.md

 We will likely receive a warning for the above for **"Converting null literal or possible null value to a non-nullable type"**.
 This is because `ReadLine` may not actually give a response and an error may occur with a null value.

+# Build Configurations
+When the compiler takes your source code and uses it to produce software, there are two build configuration types and you rarely ever need more.
+These type by default are Debug configuration and Release configuration.
+The main difference between these two is that Release has optimizations turned on.
+This allows the compiler to make adjustments that will make your code run faster.
+An example of this is if you declare a variable and never use it, then the compiler when optimized will strip it out.
+If you always ran your code fully optimized, it can be significantly harder to track things like this down.